pycom/pycom-documentation/chapter/tutorials/lora/lorawan-otaa.md

 from network import LoRa
 import socket
 import time
-import binascii
+import ubinascii

-# Initialize LoRa in LORAWAN mode.
+# Initialise LoRa in LORAWAN mode.
 # Please pick the region that matches where you are using the device:
 # Asia = LoRa.AS923
 # Australia = LoRa.AU915